• Skip to content

 Keep your baby healthy with breastmilk and health checks

-Feed when your baby is hungry, as often as needed.
+Feed your baby when they’re hungry.
 For newborn babies, this is usually every 2-3 hours, up to 8-12 times a day.

 Take your baby for regular health checks.